Proof assistant: User interfaces

 A popular front-end for proof assistants is the Emacs-based Proof General, developed at the University of Edinburgh.

-Coq includes CoqIDE, which is based on OCaml/Gtk.
+Rocq includes RocqIDE, which is based on OCaml/Gtk.
 Isabelle includes Isabelle/jEdit, which is based on jEdit and the Isabelle/Scala infrastructure for document-oriented proof processing.
-More recently, a Visual Studio Code extension for Isabelle has also been developed by Makarius Wenzel.
+More recently, Visual Studio Code extensions have been developed for Rocq, Isabelle by Makarius Wenzel, and for Lean 4 by the leanprover developers.

+Formalization extent

+Freek Wiedijk has been keeping a ranking of proof assistants by the amount of formalized theorems out of a list of 100 well-known theorems.
+As of September 2025, only six systems have formalized proofs of more than 70% of the theorems, namely Isabelle, HOL Light, Lean, Rocq, Metamath and Mizar.

+Notable formalized proofs

+The following is a list of notable proofs that have been formalized within proof assistants.